amlalejini/amlalejini.github.io/_posts/2020-12-13-supplemental++.md

 All of this allows me use my paper's GitHub repository as a one-stop-shop for all of that paper's supplemental material.
 Even better, services like [Zenodo](https://zenodo.org/) allow you to easily cite your repository by assigning it a permanent DOI (check out [this guide](https://lalejini.com/2020/04/02/gh-supplemental-material-guide.html) for setting that up).

+Tips
-🛑, I don't recommend storing large data files on GitHub.
+- 🛑, I don't recommend storing large data files on GitHub.
 There are [better services](#open-science-framework-osf) for storing data that you can link to from your repo!
+- README files aren't just for your root directory!
+Add README.md files to important directories in your repository.
+If someone clicks into a directory with a README file on GitHub, the contents of the readme are automatically rendered below the directory listing.
+This is a great way to give folks a quick and convenient guide to the directory's contents.

 Here's some useful resources for using git/github: